 Nobody looks good slouching, but poor posture is an easy habit to fall into.
 It affects more than your looks, too.
 Over time, bad posture weakens your back and abdominal muscles, making it increasingly difficult to stand tall.
 A few simple exercises like bridges, side leg lifts, and wall angels can pull you out of your slump.
 For a real improvement look into yoga or pilates – and if you want to fully commit to pilates then purchase a high quality pilates reformer.

 To perform wall angels, stand four inches from a wall with your lower back against the wall and your feet shoulder-width apart.
 Raise your arms and rest the backs of your forearms against the wall.
 Move your arms slowly up then down again in a small arc without lifting your elbows away from the wall.
 Repeat 10 times.

 8) Get Your Rest

 It’s easier said than done, but sleeping enough is vital for your health.
-Chronic lack of sleep can trigger a cascade of physical and psychological health problems ranging from impaired concentration to heart disease.
+Chronic lack of sleep can trigger a cascade of physical and psychological health problems ranging from impaired concentration, to heart disease and high blood pressure.
 Many people get by fine on 7 hours of sleep a night, but with any less than 6 hours you’re putting your health at risk.
 If you’re having trouble falling or staying asleep, you may need to make some lifestyle changes like avoiding heavy meals and exercise around bedtime.
 A natural sleep aid like valerian, passionflower or melatonin may also help.
 Noise keeping you awake at night?
 Try a white noise machine that generates soft sounds to mask disturbances like barking dogs, traffic, and up-all-night neighbors.